Personal profile

 Personal information

-I received my PhD in Geography in 2010 from Ghent University.
-Between 2011 and 2016 I worked in the US; first as postdoctoral researcher at NASA’s Jet Propulsion Laboratory (JPL), later as project scientist at the University of California, Irvine.
-In 2016, I started as Assistant Professor at Vrije Universiteit Amsterdam.
-Since 2021, I lead the Climate & Ecosystems Change research group at Vrije Universiteit Amsterdam as Associate Professor.
+I received my PhD in Geography from Ghent University in 2010.
+Between 2011 and 2016, I worked in the United States, first as a postdoctoral researcher at NASA’s Jet Propulsion Laboratory (JPL), and later as a project scientist at the University of California, Irvine.
+In 2016, I joined Vrije Universiteit Amsterdam as an Assistant Professor, and since 2021, I have led the Climate & Ecosystems Change research group as an Associate Professor.

 Teaching